aaronland/go-picturebook-flickr/README.md

   -fill-page
     	If necessary rotate image 90 degrees to use the most available page space.
   -filter value
     	A valid filter.Filter URI.
-Valid schemes are: any, cooperhewitt, flickr, orthis, regexp -height float
+Valid schemes are: any, flickr, orthis, regexp -height float
     	A custom width to use as the size of your picturebook.
 Units are currently defined in inches.
 This fs.overrides the -size fs. (default 11)
   -include value